 Under federal law, it is illegal for an employer to fire someone based on a protected characteristic, such as race or religion.
 Federal law prohibits employers from firing employees because of their race, color, national origin, sex, religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
 However, only employers with a minimum number of employees must comply with these laws.
 Most types of discrimination are prohibited once an employer has at least 15 employees; the minimum is 20 employees for age discrimination, and four employees for discrimination based on citizenship status.

 Oklahoma law prohibits employment discrimination based on race, color, national origin, sex, religion, age (40 and older), disability, genetic information, military service, or status as a smoker or nonsmoker.
-Oklahoma employers are required to comply with these laws if they have at least 15 employees.
+Oklahoma employers are required to comply with these laws if they have at least one employee.

 These laws also make it illegal for an employer to retaliate against you for asserting your rights.
 For example, if you complain to your company’s HR department that you believe you were passed over for promotion because of your age, your employer may not discipline or fire you for your complaint.
 If you are fired for complaining of discrimination, participating in an investigation of a discrimination complaint (whether you or another employee made the complaint), or testifying in court, you have a retaliation claim against your former employer.